chrisjwaddell/Drop-down-field/README.md

 ![](https://github.com/chrisjwaddell/Drop-down-field/blob/main/img/country.gif)

 There is an autocomplete option making it fast to use.
 You have the option of whether you want an arrow for the drop down.
 If you press escape, the text field goes back to what you typed or what was originally in the field as you entered it.

+## How to use
+``
+DropdownField(
+    ".example-container>div>div",
+    "Country",
+    "Country",
+    2,
+    "dd1",
+    dropDownOptions,
+    {
+        maxLines: 10,
+        cssClassList: ["field1"],
+    }
+)
+``

 ## Filtering options
 It matches characters to the options regardless of upper or lower case.
 You can